 The way he approaches sculpture is a little different than the way he approach painting, but in both cases there is a ritual to how to enter the studio how to start my day creating.
 With sculpture it’s usually materials or perhaps a found object the sparks the inner dialogue and then the exploration starts of both materials and ideas simultaneously.

 For Kevin painting is a little more complex and murky an idea of sorts occurs first then I start moving paint and materials around the surface, (He usually paints on cradled wood panels because he like the hardness the wood offers) often those kernels of a beginning will change a number of times until the first idea is but a layer under other layers - the layering becomes a ritual in of itself.
-When Kevin began to paint he was interested in Pop culture, magazines, films and comics, Keith Haring, Warhol, Kenny Scharf, Stewart Hitch, Elizabeth Murray and Roy Lichtenstein and may others.
+When Kevin began to paint he was interested in Pop culture, magazines, films and comics, and artists like Keith Haring, Warhol, Kenny Scharf, Stewart Hitch, Elizabeth Murray and Roy Lichtenstein and may others.
 All these points of interest roll around in the creative mind along with Fred Burton’s British Abstract painters while he's painting and remains to be seen how all of this shows in the finished work.